EresDev/HandwerkerFullstack/readme.md

 [![CircleCI](https://circleci.com/gh/EresDev/HandwerkerFullstack.svg?style=shield)](https://app.circleci.com/pipelines/github/EresDev/HandwerkerFullstack)

-A web application to post jobs to find craftsmen online.
+A web application to find craftsmen online.
+It is a fullstack application based on Symfony and its components.

 It includes authentication, authorization, internationalization, and CRUD for Jobs with Categories.

-The purpose of the application was to practice Hexagonal Architecture, Chicago Style Test-driven development, and CQRS.

-It is based on Symfony 4, PHP 7.4.
-The response format of the API is based on [JSend specification](https://github.com/omniti-labs/jsend).
+It included unit tests and end to end tests with Symfony panther based on php-webdriver (Selenium).

 ## Prerequisites
 - PHP 7.4+